tetsomina/madrasa/Computer Science/What_is_programming.md

-Title: 'What Is a Programming Language?'
+# What Is a Programming Language?

 Programming is giving a set of instructions to a computer to execute.
 Programming is the mental process of thinking up instructions to give to a machine (like a computer).